robinhoodis/example.com/docs/class2/module1/lab08/task4.rst

-task 4
+Good Title
 =====================

-You have seen how easy is to create new configurations on the BIG-IP DNS via iControlREST using Postman.
-In this step we will create a brand new configuration element that is relevant to our disaster recovery design; we will convert site 2 to a standby site.
+Create a brand new configuration element that is relevant to a disaster recovery design, where site 2 is converted to a standby site.

-We can make site 2 a standby site by modifying the load balancing method of each of its pools from Preferred to Global Availability.
-We will then demonstrate the new behavior using dig.
+In order to make site2 a standby site, modify the load balancing method of each of its pools from "Preferred" to "Global Availability".
+Demonstrate the behavior using the dig command on the Jumpbox.

-Open Postman once again and click on Find Pool Syntax and then Send the POST command.
-By running this command, you will see how easy it is to find the REST command we require by analyzing the body of the response.
+Open Postman and select the "Find Pool Syntax" and then click "Send" in order to "POST" the command command.
+Find the REST command by analyzing the body of the response.

   .. image:: /_static/API4-a.png
      :align: left